Child Support Calculator Australia

 Low income rule (2026)

-With shared care (128 nights or more per year), child support can fall below the fixed amount, including to $0, because the normal formula continues to operate using both parents’ incomes and care levels.
+With shared care (128 nights or more per year), the fixed annual rate does not apply and the normal child support formula continues to operate using both parents’ incomes and care levels.
+This can produce amounts below the fixed rate, including $0.
 Amounts are indexed and usually change slightly each year.

 Accuracy